Competitor Guide

 Pros

-• Highly configurable workflows, strong analytics, and a broad app ecosystem suit complex mid-market and enterprise support operations.
+• Highly configurable workflows, strong analytics, and a broad app ecosystem suit complex mid-market and enterprise operations.

 Cons